UniversalDependencies/docs/_qpm/dep/iobj.md

 udver: '2'
 ---

-iobj (indirect object): A nominal phrase core argument of verb but not its subject.
+The [iobj]() dependency holds between the head of a nominal expression and a verb when the expression is a core argument of the predicate but not its subject or direct object.

 ~~~ sdparse
   the police took the car (from him)